 Take your time here, there is heaps to do but one things for sure everyone will have a ball.

 Mamma's lil' tips: Take a towel and change of clothes in case the kids get a little wet.
 There is no free parking that we could find but the ticket machine takes cards.
-Parking could well be an issue on a weekend.
-Toliets and baby change facilities are in the nearest Royal Children's Hospital building towards the water play area and there are also a few little cafes that direction too.
+Parking could well be an issue on a weekends and school holidays as the place is really busy.
+There are Toliets at the Gatehouse st entrance and baby change facilities are in the nearest Royal Children's Hospital building towards the water play area and there are also a few little cafes that direction too.

 the nitty gritty

 BBQ, water fountains, park benches, picnic tables, public toilets nearby (near gatehouse St entrance)